-Credentials such as certificates, minors, and badges that lead to a degree program will be evaluated at the degree program level.
+- Credentials such as certificates, minors, and badges that lead to a degree program will be evaluated at the degree program level. - 5.4 Non-Degree Executive Education - Non-degree executive education should normally be reviewed for overall quality, continuous improvement, and customer/client satisfaction if such programs generate greater than five percent of a school's annual resources.